Palace Saloon: Architectural elements

-The first floor has been modified, but the second floor still retains the twin square bay windows, on which the trim has been restored in 2008 to the original appearance.
+The first floor has been modified, but the second floor retains the twin rectangular bay windows, on which the trim has been restored in 2008 to the original appearance.
 The bays are topped by mansard roofs which are shingled and have box cornices with dentils and brackets as well as a parapet wall.
 Behind the false-front the roof is pitched and has skylights.
 Much of the original ornate woodwork survives.